olivabigyo/kaltura_migration/README.md

 # kaltura_migration
 Moodle admin tool featuring Kaltura migration for SWITCH users

+## Requisites
+ - *Switch Config* LTI source plugin installed and configured.
+ - *Video Gallery* External tool properly configured before running the migration.
+ - *Kaltura* plugin is not required, but this plugin will use its configuration if it's installed.
 ## Install
 Copy the source code to the `/admin/tool` folder:
 ```bash
 cd admin/tool
 git clone https://github.com/estevebadia/kaltura_migration.git
 ```
 Login to your Moodle with admin rights, go to *Site Administration* and install the new plugin.
-It will create a new empty database table.
+Fill the required admin settings.

-If you've already the plugin installed, you need to *Uninstall* it first so the system properly rebuilds the database, as this plugin does not provide update script.
+If you've already the plugin installed, you need to *Uninstall* it first so the system properly rebuilds the database, as this plugin does not provide the update script.

 ## Use
  - Go to *Site Administration > Plugins > Admin tools > Kaltura migration*.
+ ### Replace embeddings and video urls
  - Press the button "Search" to search the whole database for SWITCH video URLs.
- - All found video URLs are stored in a database table.
- - Download the URLs table by pressing the button "Download CSV".
- - You can clean the database table with "Delete records" button.
- - Pressing the "Search" again will reset the URLs table.
+ - Press the button "Test replace videos" to attempt replacing the videos from a course or from the whole site, but don't actually change the database.
+ - After the tests, you'll see a new button "Replace Videos".
+Click it to perform the migration of embedded and linked videos.
+ ### Replace SwitchCast activities
+ - Press the button "Test replace SwitchCast activities" to attempt replacing teh SwitchCast activities, without actually doing it.
+ - After the test, you'll see a new button "Replace SwitchCast activities" that actually performs the migration.
 ## Moodle version
  - Tested in Moodle 3.11